AndreBaltazar8/ablac/docs/programmable-builds.md

 artifact container, foreign symbol, source declaration, parameter list, ABI result representation, ownership/nullability, and failure containment status.
 The sidecar is cached with the object and restored on a cache hit.
-The current manifest deliberately says `panic: not-contained`; consumers can reject that contract instead of assuming exceptions or traps are isolated.
+The current direct-export manifest deliberately says `panic: not-contained`; consumers can reject that contract instead of assuming exceptions or traps are isolated.
+`compilerExportCheckedFunction` is the opt-in contained form on hosted x86-64 Linux.
+It returns an `i32` status, writes a successful result through an out-pointer, and copies panic bytes into a caller-provided bounded buffer while reporting the full required length.
+Status `0` is success, `1` is a contained panic, and `2` is an invalid boundary argument.
+Recovery restores nested panic and GC-root frames, so the host can call again after failure.
+Cleanup is abortive and external side effects are not rolled back; those limitations are explicit in the manifest.
+Other targets reject checked exports until their descriptor/runtime supplies a compatible containment capability.
 The surface is still intentionally narrow.
 A string result is copied into a non-null opaque foreign handle.
 The manifest names `abla_owned_bytes_data`, `abla_owned_bytes_length`, and the mandatory exactly-once `abla_owned_bytes_release`, and declares validity until release.
 This first